Contribute your expertise to the Strategic Research & Innovation Agenda (SRIA) and advance AI-driven scientific discovery.

 Third-party nomination: Email us with nominee details

-3. Notification and onboarding to WG collaboration platforms
+3. Notification and onboarding to WG collaboration tools

 *Personal data will be processed in accordance with the SCIANCE Privacy Policy.